wurmlab/SBC361-programming-in-R/practical3.md

 ## Recap questions
 To get back into gear in terms of thinking about programming, we’ll start with a quick recap exercise of the material from last week:

 #### Intro Q1.
-Write a for loop that calculates the sum of 1/13 + 1/14 + 1/15… all the way up to 1/32.
+Write a `for` loop that calculates the sum of 1/13 + 1/14 + 1/15… all the way up to 1/32.
 Note that R will not create the correct vector if you tell it ‘1/13:1/32’!

 *It is possible to get the answer to this exercise without writing a loop, by using `sum()`.
-The idea of this exercise is to practice writing for loops, however, and it will be more useful for you to do it this way.*
+However, the idea of this exercise is to practice writing `for` loops - so write a `for` loop.*

 #### Intro Q2.
 Create a function that can run this loop between any two denominators (so from `1/x` to `1/y`, where `x` and `y` are inputs to the function).